 John-Paul is a recipient of the CBA’s National Pro Bono Service Award, the UBC Law Alumni Association’s Outstanding Young Alumnus Award, the CBA British Columbia’s Pro Bono Award and the Distinguished Service Award presented by the Law Society of Alberta and the CBA Alberta, and has received special recognition from organizations including the Continuing Legal Education Society of BC, the British Columbia Law Institute and the BC Parenting Coordinators Roster Society.
 In a 2012 report of the BC Public Legal Education and Information Working Group, John-Paul, then working as a lawyer in private practice, was named as one of the six major providers of public legal education on family law in British Columbia, along with the Legal Services Society, the CBA, the BC Ministry of Justice, the University of Victoria Law Centre and the Justice Education Society.

 John-Paul Boyd has been interviewed for and quoted in articles and editorials appearing in publications and websites including The Walrus, The Globe and Mail, CBC News, CTV News, the National Post, Global News, Maclean’s, the Calgary Herald, the Edmonton Journal, the Vancouver Sun, the Victoria Times Colonist, the Toronto Star, the Canadian Bar Association’s National Magazine, The Lawyer’s Daily, Law Times and Canadian Lawyer magazine.
 He appears frequently on radio and television on matters related to family justice.
-His most recent media appearances include CBC’s Calgary Eyeopener, Global National, 980 CKNW, CBC’s Alberta at Noon, CPAC, NewsTalk 770, 660 NEWS, CBC’s Maritime Noon, CBC’s The National, CBC’s The Current and CBC’s The 180, discussing issues such as the proposed amendments to the Divorce Act, the good divorce, resolving legal disputes out of court, legislative reforms, successfully parenting apart, alienated and estranged children, litigants without lawyers and parenting coordination.
+His most recent media appearances include CBC’s Calgary Eyeopener, Global National, 980 CKNW, CBC’s Alberta at Noon, CPAC, NewsTalk 770, 660 NEWS, CBC’s Maritime Noon, CBC’s The National, CBC’s The Current and CBC’s The 180, discussing issues such as the proposed amendments to the Divorce Act, polyamorous relationships and the law, the good divorce, resolving legal disputes out of court, legislative reforms, successfully parenting apart, alienated and estranged children, litigants without lawyers and parenting coordination.

 John-Paul’s focus in family law disputes is on the big picture.
 He prioritizes the interests of children, the future functioning of families living apart, and the ability of parents to work together and cooperatively make decisions long after their legal dispute has been resolved.
-He supports the amendment of lawyers’ code of professional conduct to diminish hostility and conflict in family law disputes and require lawyers to consider the effects of dispute resolution processes on the wellbeing of children when developing their approach to a dispute.
+He supports the amendment of lawyers’ Code of Professional Conduct to diminish hostility and conflict in family law disputes and require lawyers to consider the effects of dispute resolution processes on the wellbeing of children when developing their approach to a dispute.